Shire Hall, Haverfordwest: History

 The shire hall continued to host meetings of the county council until it was abolished in 1974 and continued to host hearings in the courthouse until it closed in June 2003.
 The new unitary authority, Pembrokeshire County Council, decided the building was surplus to requirements, conducted a competition for the disposal of the building and appointed Wetherspoons as its preferred bidder: the decision led to protests led by the Haverfordwest Civic Society who did not want to see the building converted into a public house.
 Wetherspoons subsequently withdrew their interest in the shire hall and converted a property in Quay Street instead.

 A developer, Red Dragon Developments, acquired a 999-year lease on the shire hall, in February 2010, and carried out an extensive programme of refurbishment works.
 The works included the installation of a lift, the re-roofing of the building and the re-facing of the front elevation with lime plaster and red paint.

+In May 2026, it was announced that the shire hall would be transformed into a theatre, cafe and pizza restaurant, after Pembrokeshire County Council's planning committee voted eleven votes to two to approve the request.
+The news was commended by MP Henry Tufnell.
+The end user of the theatre scheme, Drew Baker stated that the proposals would allow "one of the finest public buildings of its type in Wales proposals would allow “one of the finest public buildings of its type in Wales” to be brought back "into meaningful use."